remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 - 3 containers with Debian 11.4, Alpine 3.15, Ubuntu Server 20.04 LTS
 - 1 VM Alpine 3.10

-The 5th device, called "Migration" is another Alpine to use to configure, at the end of the installation, a 6th container, a DHCP service.
+The 5th device, called "Migration" is another Alpine  used to configure, at the end of the installation, a 6th container, a DHCP service.

 ## Installation of the front